element-hq/synapse/docs/usage/configuration/config_documentation.md

     trailing 's'.
 * `app_name`: `app_name` defines the default value for '%(app)s' in `notif_from` and email
    subjects.
 It defaults to 'Matrix'.
-* `enable_notifs`: Set to true to enable sending emails for messages that the user has missed.
+* `enable_notifs`: Set to true to allow users to receive e-mail notifications.
+If this is not set, users can configure e-mail notifications but will not receive them.
 Disabled by default.
 * `notif_for_new_users`: Set to false to disable automatic subscription to email notifications for new users.
 Enabled by default.
 * `notif_delay_before_mail`: The time to wait before emailing about a notification.